fbpx

 Hike the beautiful Great Glen Way in ScotlandDo I really need rain gear?

 We include rain gear on the packing list because many of our activities take place rain or shine, and having wet clothes is not particularly fun.
 Good, waterproof pants and a jacket will ensure you stay dry and warm if the weather changes unexpectedly (or expectedly).
-Even in typically sunny places (Portugal, Croatia, and Palau), we want you to be prepared for every eventuality.
+Even on our typically sunny adventures, such as our Portugal, Palau, and Croatia tour packages, we want you to be prepared for every eventuality.

 Will I be able to do laundry?